Panasonic unit settles U.S. criminal, civil charges of bribery

 Without naming individuals, the court filing said that “Executive 1” improperly certified that the company had internal controls over its financial reporting from 2005 until he was “separated from the company” in 2017.

-Panasonic’s former CEO Paul Margis was replaced by Hideo Nakano in February 2017.
-The company also at the same time said it had hired a new chief financial officer to replace Paul Bottiaux.
+Panasonic’s former CEO Paul Margis was replaced by Hideo Nakano in February 2017, as part of a broader leadership shakeup.

 In recent years, the Justice Department has offered companies leniency if they voluntarily disclose possible illegal payments to foreign officials.